nepenth/knowledge-base/README.md

 ### Career Development <a name="career-development"></a>
-The Career Development category provides resources to help technology professionals advance their careers, including best practices, unique perspectives on the industry, and preparation tips for job interviews.
-This category encompasses three subcategories: Best Practices, Humor In Tech, and Job Interview Preparation, offering a range of guidance and insights for career growth and success.
+The Career Development category provides resources to support professionals in advancing their technical careers, including best practices, unique perspectives on humor in tech, and guidance for job interview preparation.
+This category offers a mix of practical advice, industry insights, and lighthearted commentary to help individuals navigate their career paths.
 *Subcategories: Best Practices, Humor In Tech, Job Interview Preparation* *Items: 3*